hariharana59/Experiment--02-Implementation-of-combinational-logic-/README.md

  *Click on "File" > "New" > "Verification/Debugging Files" > "University
 Program VWF".

-*Once Waveform is created Right Click on the Input/Output Panel > " Insert Node or Bus" > Click on Node Finder > Click On "List" > Select All *Give the Input Combinations according to the Truth Table and then simulate the Output Waveform.
+*Once Waveform is created Right Click on the Input/Output Panel > " Insert Node or Bus" > Click on Node Finder > Click On "List" > Select All.

+*Give the Input Combinations according to the Truth Table and then simulate the Output Waveform.